fleox/python-docker-OMDb/README.md

+# Django Rest api demo OMDb
-# Dockerizing Django with Postgres, Gunicorn, and Nginx
+Dockerizing Django with Postgres, Gunicorn, and Nginx

 ## How to use this project?